By Daniel J. Ursu, Roundtable Historian

 This ruse was declined by Confederate General Price, and on September 18th Grant ordered Ord’s men to begin the envelopment from the north after the sound of battle was heard from Rosecrans assaulting Price in Iuka from the south.
 Unfortunately for Grant and the North, Rosecrans was delayed and by nightfall, Ord still remained static.
 The following day, September 19th, Price wisely maneuvered southward in the direction of Rosecrans and succeeded in pushing him back after correctly analyzing that one of Rosecrans’ two divisions was faltering.
 Because of acoustic shadow, Ord heard nothing and stayed put.

 The result was a loss to the Union of about 800 men and nine guns; less for the south by about 200.
 Price scooted away the following day on a road left unguarded by Rosecrans to the southeast and left Iuka behind.
 Price would hope to join Van Dorn, finally, and try to win back Corinth from the Union.
 Subsequently, Union General Ord headed back to the location of Van Dorn in Holly Springs, hoping to defeat him instead.

 This essentially wrapped up the fighting in northern Mississippi for the month of September, 1862.
-Next month, we will see what happened here in October 1862!
+In the November history brief, we will see what happened here in October 1862!

 This history brief is the first in a series of three.